swiersyoram/AP-Webframeworks-exam/README.md

 ## How to start it?
 The project can be started using the NPM scripts that are supplied in the package.json file or by using the following commands.

-//this will install all the nodemodules needed for the project to run npm install
+### this will install all the nodemodules needed for the project to run
+npm install

-//this wil start up the frontend server on port 4200 ng serve
+### this wil start up the frontend server on port 4200
+ng serve

-//this will start the express server and also keeps listening for changes nodemon Server/server.js
+### this will start the express server and also keeps listening for changes
+nodemon Server/server.js

-//this will start the json-server to serve some data json-server ./zwembaddata.json
+### this will start the json-server to serve some data
+json-server ./zwembaddata.json

 ## NOTE